damonallison/notes/tools/azure.md

 * Service integrations can trigger a function or serve as input / output
     * Cosmos / Service Bus (Queues)

+## Azure Pipelines

+* Stages (Build / Test / Deploy) -> Jobs (Build, PushToRegistry) -> Steps ->
+  Tasks
+* Jobs are the smallest unit of work that gets distributed to an agent
+* Approvals: Reources (environments) can require approvals
+* Gates: Requirements that must be met before / after deployment (i.e., no incidents reported before promoting the release))
+* Deployment rings: Ability to control (via approvals) to a larger group of users
+* Full API for controlling Azure DevOps

 ## Key Vault

 * Securely store secrets.
 Access from app via a versioned URI.